 - 1. Select one person from your group to be the subject.
 Ask the subject to go to the sink, wash his or her hands with soap and water, and dry them thoroughly.
 Washing the hands insures that surface oils or other substances, which might lower skin conduction, are removed.
 Do not use alcohol to clean the fingers, alcohol dehydrates the skin. - 2.
 Connect the GSR electrodes as stated in the set up document. - 3.
-Connect the temperature sensor as well, - 4.
+Use an oral or surface thermometer to measure body temperature. - 4.
 Attach each GSR electrode to the volar surface of the distal finger segment of two non-adjacent fingers; the index and the ring fingers are the ones usually used.
 Attach the electrodes with the Velcro straps so that the straps are snug, but not overly tight.
 You may need to slightly moisten the finger tips for good conduction. - 5.
-Attach the temperature sensor to the back of the subject's hand with a small piece of paper tape. - 6.
 The subject should rest his or her hand with the sensors attached comfortably.
 The GSR electrodes should be free from any extraneous pressure and the electrode cable should be hanging freely.
-Instruct the subject not to move the hand during the recording process; movement may introduce artifacts into the recording. - Click on the Record button.
+Instruct the subject not to move the hand during the recording process; movement may introduce artifacts into the recording. - 6.
+Click on the Record button.
 Enter the subject's name in the Mark box and press the Enter key on the keyboard.
-Since the GSR amplifier is already calibrated, the value displayed on the Skin Conductance Level channel is the baseline skin conductance level (SCL) of the subject (Figure HP-14-L1).
-Record the subject's baseline SCL for approximately one minute until the recording stabilizes. - 8.
-Click Stop to halt the recording.

-- 9. Select Save As in the File menu, type a name for the file.
+Since the GSR amplifier is already calibrated, the value displayed on the Skin Conductance Level channel is the baseline skin conductance level (SCL) of the subject (Figure HP-7-L1).
+Record the subject's baseline SCL for approximately one minute until the recording stabilizes. - 7.
+Click Stop to halt the recording. - 8.
+Select Save As in the File menu, type a name for the file.
 Choose a destination on the computer in which to save the file, like your lab group folder.
 Designate the file type as .iwxdata.
-Click on the Save button to save the data file. - 10.
+Click on the Save button to save the data file. - 9.
 Wrap the subject in a warm blanket and let the subject sit and get "warm."
 Ask the subject when he or she begins to feel a bit "sweaty."
 Do not allow the subject to get uncomfortable.

-Figure HP-14-L1: Sample data showing skin conductance only.
+Figure HP-7-L1: Sample data showing skin conductance only.
 Other channels will show based on the hypothesis and settings chosen for the lab/research project.

-- 9. Click on the Record button.
-Record the subject's baseline "warmed" skin temperature for one minute. - 10.
+- 9. Measure the subject's baseline "warmed" skin or oral temperature. - 10.
 Continue recording. - 11.
 Begin showing your subject images of "cold" feeling/producing images.
 These images can be imported and built into the "Sequences" option under Edit => Preferences.
 Refer to the iWorx Help manual for more information. - 12.
 Show each image for approximately 5 seconds.
 Have the subject concentrate on each image, while thinking "cooling" thoughts and that his or her body temperature is decreasing. - 13.
-Continue recording until you see a noticeable change in skin conductance and/or body temperature.
+Continue recording and take occasional temperature measurements until you see a noticeable change in skin conductance and/or body temperature.
 Record no longer than 30 minutes.